Margaret McNamara Education Grants (MMEG) Bursary South Africa 2024

 - You must be a South African national (nationals from the following countries may also apply: MMEG Country Eligibility List)

-- You must have a study permit for South Africa if applying from one of the eligible countries linked above
+- You must have a study permit for South Africa if applying from an eligible country other than South Africa

 - You must be 25 years old or older at the time of the application deadline

 - You must officially enrolled to study towards a Certificate, Undergraduate qualification, Graduate qualification, or Post Doctorate studies